Last fact-checked: 13 November 2019

 Wishing you could afford surgery to get a flatter, smoother stomach.
-You can with a tummy tuck in the Philippines, where prices are at least 50% lower than at home, saving you thousands – which is more than enough to pay your surgery and a holiday.
+Now can with a tummy tuck in the Philippines, where prices are at least 50% lower than at home, potentially saving you thousands – which is more than enough to pay your surgery and a relaxing holiday beforehand.

 There’s any number of reasons you may want a tummy tuck.
 Pregnancy, weight gain and weight loss, and even just getting older – all can cause our skin to stretch, leaving it baggy and loose, and in some cases forming ugly folds.

-As long as you are over 18, don’t intent to get pregnant again and have a reasonable expectation as to the outcome you may be a suitable candidate for the procedure.
+As long as you are over 18, don’t intend to get pregnant again and have a reasonable expectation as to the outcome you may be a suitable candidate for the procedure.

 The Philippines is making a name for itself as a medical tourism center.
 Like many other developing nations, the cost of living is really low here, which means your doctor’s office rental, utilities, staffing costs and all those other things which have to be covered in your bill are less – which of course, means your bill is too!